Agencies Need to Take Talent Lessons From Hollywood and the NFL

-This season has been dominated by the idea of the “empowered, flat team” where a belief that greatness is within all players, drives an ability to routinely take on, and sometimes best, the superstars.
+The 2016 season was dominated by the idea of the “empowered, flat team,” a belief that greatness is within all players, and drives an ability to routinely take on, and sometimes best, the superstars.
 Dallas and Green Bay are both great examples of where a great “team system” makes the team resilient to losses of key players.
 That requires a shift way from believing that superstars are the answer.

 In my article published on January 18, 2017 by Adweek, I expand upon the idea of team-empowered organizations — which are quite rare in most industries — but have reached a level of perfection in most professional sports and also Hollywood’s studios.
 There are many take-aways for managers at agencies when examining how a pro football team works, a few of which I was able to fit into the article.

 When our agency clients actually master these and other skills, then, like the Packers, Cowboys, and several other teams this year, championship level play (and results) are enabled, despite not having a real “A-team” on the field.